15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 2. Cable Side Bend

-The cable side bend is one of the best cable oblique exercises for strengthening the core muscle and to target the obliques.
+The cable side bend is one of the best cable oblique exercises for strengthening the core muscle and targeting the obliques.
 This exercise also improves stability in the lower back and hips.

 The cable side bend is simply a variation of the side bend typically performed using dumbbells.
 Using cables allows you to change the point where the load is maximized.